 As Vice President, Human Resources, Anita Castille oversees both Global and Domestic HR activities for AIDS Healthcare Foundation (AHF).

 Castille joined AHF in 2012.
 Passionate about her work with AHF, Anita continues to focus on getting the very best out of people while ensuring that organizational culture and practices are in no way disparate.
-She touts strong emphasis in employee and labor relations, organizational development, talent acquisition, change management, policies and procedures, compensation/benefits administration and affirmative action.
+She touts a strong emphasis on employee and labor relations, organizational development, talent acquisition, change management, policies and procedures, compensation/benefits administration, and affirmative action.

-Prior to joining AHF, Anita was Managing Partner with Executive Focus, a HR Consulting Firm.
-She has also held leadership positions with Bank of America, Universal Music group and Primedia Publishing.
+Prior to joining AHF, Anita was Managing Partner with Executive Focus, an HR Consulting Firm.
+She has also held leadership positions with Bank of America, Universal Music group, and Primedia Publishing.

 Ms. Castille holds a Bachelor’s Degree from the California State University at Long Beach and a Master’s in Business from Northrop University.
 She is an Advisory Board Member for the Brotherhood Crusade, Board Member Inglewood Educational Foundation, Member of Delta Sigma Theta Sorority Inc., Associate Member of Jack and Jill of America Inc., and a member of the Inglewood Pacific Chapter of the LINKS Incorporated.